akornfellner/AdventOfCode/README.md

 There is one subdirectory for each year.
 In each year folder there are Rust/Python projects for each puzzle of the year

 ### Aims
-This code is just train coding with Rust and Python.
+This code was for training coding with Rust and Python.
 There is no guarantee that the solution offered is the best possible one.